-Commands · Cloudflare Workers docs
+Commands

 ]

-To insert a value into a specific KV namespace, you can use
+To insert a value into a specific KV namespace, you can use:

 Since

---namespace-id is always unique (unlike binding names), you don’t need to pass environment variables for them (they will be unused).
+--namespace-id is always unique (unlike binding names), you do not need to specify an

-There are way more helpful Wrangler subcommands for interacting with Workers KV, like ones for bulk uploads and deletes--check them out below!

 Concepts